DanOvando/marlin/docs/articles/spatial-allocation.md

 to an economic signal (the “objective”).
 The algorithm is designed to be robust, gradient-based, and numerically stable even when patches differ wildly in profitability.

+Because effort is updated step-by-step rather than solved for an equilibrium directly, the spatial distribution takes several time steps — often a few years of simulated time — to settle after a transient or perturbation (such as the start of a run or an MPA closure).
+Early-run spatial maps, or those captured immediately after a structural change, show effort still converging rather than at its steady state, and should be interpreted with that in mind.
+Allowing an adequate burn-in period before reading off spatial patterns is generally advisable.

 ### Step-by-step procedure